Substance Use & Mental Health Research Laboratory

 Current & Upcoming Research Projects

 Substance Use and Attitudes, Behaviors, and Risks Related to COVID-19.
-In partnership with faculty and graduate student researchers in the HESRM department, we are currently collecting data to explore the relationship between alcohol and other drug use behavior with COVID-19 among college students.
+In partnership with faculty and graduate student researchers in the HESRM department, we are currently analyzing data collected in Fall 2020 exploring the relationship between alcohol and other drug use behavior with COVID-19 among college students.
 This study aims to examine potential links between the quantity, frequency, and context of college student substance use with COVID-19 attitudes, prevention behaviors, and exposure.

 Mental Health Help-Seeking Among College Athletes.
 To better understand how athletic identity and team culture are related to mental health help-seeking, our lab has partnered with UM Campus Recreation to explore these relationships among club sport athletes.
 This research project assesses the prevalence of mental health problems and treatment among this unique group of college athletes, examining differences by type of sport, level of physical activity, team engagement, and stigma around seeking help for mental health concerns.